-Today, people in business ‘posture’ for something.
+Today, people in business posture for things.
 What people want and what they really want are usually not the same thing.

 Today in our contracting process we have failed to capture this important nuance.
-People negotiate in a contract by striking out text, or redlining things - all in the same way, as one and the same value.
+Business people negotiate in a contract by striking out text (or redlining text) - all in the same way, as one and the same value.

 But how do we separate and capture our wants and real wants?
 And history of both?

 And more importantly how to we allow sales teams to sell more without depending in 1:1 increases in operational and legal resource spending?

 Therein lies the mismatch.